moo-the-cow/termux-nginx-rtmp/README.md

 sv-enable nginx
 sv up nginx
 ```
-Hint: first time I had to restart the termux session and then it worked
+Hint: first time I had to restart the phone and then it worked